 Interview with Ellah A. Thaun - Part 2

-I knew I had something from my childhood that I was hiding, something simple as "this is not my gender, I want to change", which was preventing me from doing anything true or correct in my life.
+Ellah: Leaving high school for university didn't work for me, I was too stoned to do anything, and for a job, well, that is the moment where you need to fully expose your gender, you know.
+So after two years of experimenting with hard drugs and drinking, I was totally depressed and unhealthy, then that was psychedelics, thoughtful, deep experiences, but there was a problem every time I was back in the real world.
+I knew I had something from my childhood that I was hiding, something as simple as “this is not my gender, I want to change”, which was preventing me from doing anything true or correct in my life.
 And now that was destroying my body and my mind.
-I knew that I was trying to follow something that my parents wanted for me that was not me and I was screwing everything up.
+I knew that I was trying to follow something that my parents wanted for me that was not me, and I was screwing everything up.
 It was like living a lie all the time.

 OOTD (outfit of the day).

-My mother is not anymore, she recognizes me as her daughter now, but that is recent, it was hard for her and she told me she had to reconsider everything she knew about femininity.
-My father is totally aware of my transition and understands it conceptually I think, but he's still referring to me as "he", which is humiliating for me and raising eyebrows around him because no one knows who he's referring to, using those words.
+Ellah: I have started to talk to my parents about gender identities, politics, and stuff for six or seven years.
+I wrote a letter to my dad about five years ago to explain to him what a transition was and what I was going to do, but they were holding on to what they thought was me.
+My mother is not anymore, she recognizes me as her daughter now, but that is recent.
+It was hard for her and she told me she had to reconsider everything she knew about femininity.
+My father is totally aware of my transition and understands it conceptually, I think, but he's still referring to me as “he”, which is humiliating for me and raises eyebrows around him because no one knows who he's referring to, using those words.
+I know that a transition can be really difficult sometimes for parents, but I can't see this as a severe, very serious issue for them, like an illness or something, it's just about life and who we are, truly and deeply.

 Ellah: Stupid and awful.
 We are lucky to have some cool people here, like Virginie Despentes or M. H. Bourcier.
-There are like 2 or 3 documentaries that are not transphobic in essence.
+There are like two or three documentaries that are not transphobic in essence.
 Everything else really gives you all the reasons to overdose on barbiturates.
+For French TV, and French TV is like GOD for more than 50% of the French people at least, trans issues are associated with transvestites, prostitutes, HIV, messy surgeries and big breasts, Thailand, and they're talking about those in a very, very bad way.
+Disgusting.

+Ellah: Not sure.
+It's really complex.
+Even people inside LGBT could disagree a lot on questions about gender, politics, and there are more concepts of feminism now.
 I knew trans people who had really radical positions on politics and who wanted to be heard, and others who just wanted to disappear peacefully in the world.
 I'm not sure LGBT-Q-I will last very long as we know it now.
-The structures proposed by the LGBT community, like places to welcome kids kicked out of their home you know, are very important.
+The structures proposed by the LGBT community, like places to welcome kids kicked out of their home, you know, are very important.
 Those things will stay.

 But in fact, I think the need of having a real trans community found a way with the Internet.
 People are coming out more easily.
-I tend to hate social networks but it could be helpful in a way in your transition, to re-learn to interact with people, with your own image.
+I tend to hate social networks, but it could be helpful in a way in your transition, to re-learn to interact with people, with your own image.
 Blogs are talking about hormone dosages, legal procedures.
+What we need now, I mean here, in France, is someone that could speak for all these people, a trans person of course, that could lead discussions with politicians, giving a public image of trans people around the world that is accurate.

-And cis-people do have A LOT to learn from trans people.
-Sometimes it's like the world is telling us to learn from them...
-But I don't want that.
-I mean, I totally understand cis-issues and I learn a lot from my cis-friends but I hope they're learning from my transition path, even if that's a little.
+Ellah: I really do not have the time for it now, sadly, but I will once my degree and art school are finished, definitely.
+I was pretty active online about it years ago, but again, not enough time now.
+I think transwomen can make a difference, of course, and transmen too.
+You can learn a lot from a transman as a transwoman and vice versa.
+I can't think of anything else but equality here.
+And cis people do have a LOT to learn from trans people.
+Sometimes it's like the world is telling us to learn from them, but I don't want that.
+I mean, I totally understand cis issues and I learn a lot from my cis friends, but I hope they're learning from my transition path, even if that's a little.

 Peaceful room.

+Ellah: Ahah, yes I'm really into it.
+I really like 90s fashion, that is what was in movies and on TV when I was a kid and how I pictured myself as an adult.
+That's funny, it's so trendy now.
 I do love contemporary clothes too.
 I think I love pretty much everything about Topshop.
-And I worship them for having a collection for tall girls with really, really cool stuff; for some reason, from colorful, patterned grungy clothes and dyed blue hair I switched slowly to black and only black.
-So right now that is black crop-tops/sweater, black pencil skirt or mini dress, black opaque tights, grey sometimes, my Nike blazers or Dr. Martens, like, every day.
+And I worship them for having a collection for tall girls with really, really cool stuff.
+For some reason, from colorful, patterned, grungy clothes and dyed blue hair I switched slowly to black and only black.
+So right now that is black crop tops or sweaters, a black pencil skirt or mini dress, black opaque tights, grey sometimes, my Nike Blazers or Dr. Martens, like, every day.
+And with this, I can't think of myself without my dyed blonde-to-grey hair and pink pastel tones!
+I do have some vintage jewelry, some with esoteric stuff.
+Just a little gold fits well with black.
+And chokers.
+And my heart necklace.
+I do really love hearts as a necklace.
+I'm lucky enough to have my breasts grow with hormones, so I spent a lot of the money I was saving on lingerie sets, ahah!

+Ellah: That is everything to me.
+I love everything about love.
+In love with love.
+Deeply romantic, etc...
 It's like a curse sometimes.
 I'm single, it's been some months now, and even if that may sound childish, that makes me really sad.
-I'm doing a lot of cartomancy and astrology but all that is interesting to me is the heart, fate, will-I-meet-someone stuff to be honest!
-I'm not comfortable at all with the idea that being single is being free, cool, sleeping with whoever you want to, and on the contrary, being a couple means you're imprisoned and frustrated.
-I think that giving love, true and pure love to someone is the best thing that could be on Earth - and it's even greater if there's a lot of sex- and I have this in my heart.
+I'm doing a lot of cartomancy and astrology, but all that is interesting to me is the heart, fate, will-I-meet-someone stuff, to be honest.
+I'm not comfortable at all with the idea that being single means being free, cool, sleeping with whoever you want to, and on the contrary, being a couple means you're imprisoned and frustrated.
+I think that giving love, true and pure love to someone is the best thing that could be on Earth, and it's even greater if there's a lot of sex, and I have this in my heart.

-There's social pressure on couples.
+Ellah: There's social pressure on couples.
 Some people prefer to be single and lonely because they only see the couple as social pressure and not as they deeply are and how they conceive it.
 Some people prefer to be unhappy with someone that is socially OK, I know people like that, just to have a chance to not confront themselves with something they hide inside.
 I'm not talking about sexuality.
 I'm a girl with curves and love handles, I'm tall, got piercings and tattoos, not that many but still.
 I'm everything but the kind of girl you would present to your parents, a girl that is socially correct.
-That not the case for everyone of course!
-But that's a reality you can't miss.
+That's not the case for everyone of course, but that's a reality you can't miss.

-Monika: Many transgender ladies write their memoirs.
-Have you ever thought about writing such a book yourself?
+Monika: Have you ever thought about turning your journey into a book of your own?

-Ellah: Yes.
-I do.
+Ellah: Yes, I do.
 I worked on something when I started hormones but stopped.
 I promised myself to write a book about my transition when I will have my ID changed.
-Right now I'm working on micro-edited stuff, like an art-zine, to present trans-sexuality after hormone therapy begins, for transgirls and for the ones who want to be with them, like a sex manual.
-I was influenced by Miranda Bellwether and her "Fucking Transwomen" zine.
+Right now I'm working on micro edited stuff, like an art zine, to present transsexuality after hormone therapy begins, for transgirls and for the ones who want to be with them, like a sex manual.
+I was influenced by Miranda Bellwether and her “Fucking Transwomen” zine.

 Ellah: Don't be afraid.

-Monika: Ellah, thank you for the interview!
+Monika: Ellah, thank you so much for this honest and moving conversation.

 Ellah: THANK YOU !!!